trufflesuite/ganache/src/packages/version-check/README.md

 VC does two things:

-1. On startup, VC will report based on an existing `latestVersion` stored on disk, comparing it to the currently running software version (`currentVersion`).
+1. On logging, VC will report based on an existing `latestVersion` stored on disk, comparing it to the currently running software version (`currentVersion`).
 2. It makes a request to a configured url and expects back a semver response representing the `latestVersion` that is then persisted to disk.

 VC does not block the currently running application when it makes a request to check on the `latestVersion`.
 It is specced to be eventually consistent, assuming users will start/stop the tool implementing VC frequently.
 At each startup, VC checks against the value of the previously fetched `latestVersion`.